On closed oriented surfaces in the 3-sphere: Introduction

-Taking a tubular neighborhood of a knot, we can view a knot as an embedded solid torus in $\sphere$ bordered by a connected closed surface of genus one.
-The solid torus inherits a natural orientation from $\sphere$ and induces an orientation on its boundary.
-In this way, a knot can be thought of as a special case of an embedded oriented surface in $\sphere$.
-This assignment from the category of knots to the category of oriented connected closed surfaces in $\sphere$ is one-to-one, and therefore determining whether two knots are ambient isotopic is equivalent to determining whether the associated embedded oriented surfaces are ambient isotopic.
-The aim of this paper is to construct a complete invariant for oriented connected closed surfaces of arbitrary genus smoothly embedded in $\sphere$ generalizing the notion of the knot group with peripheral system, and also, to inspect connected closed surfaces in $\sphere$ using computable invairants derived from the complete invariant.
+Taking a tubular neighborhood of a knot, one can view a knot as an embedded solid torus in $\sphere$.
+The solid torus inherits a natural orientation from $\sphere$, and induces an orientation on its boundary.
+In this way, a knot can be thought of as an embedded oriented surface in $\sphere$ \cite{Suz:75}.
+The assignment from the category of knots to the category of oriented connected closed surfaces in $\sphere$ is one-to-one, and therefore to distinguish the knot types of two knots amounts to determining whether the associated embedded oriented surfaces are ambient isotopic.
+The aim of this paper is to construct a complete invariant for oriented connected closed surfaces of arbitrary genus smoothly embedded in $\sphere$, generalizing the knot group with its peripheral system, and examine the topology of connected closed surfaces in $\sphere$ via computable invairants derived therefrom.